 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description with excellent trigger terms and completeness.
-The explicit 'Use when' clause with specific error types and scenarios makes it highly actionable for skill selection.
-The main weakness is that it describes the topic area rather than concrete actions Claude will perform.
+It clearly identifies its niche in JPA/Hibernate troubleshooting and includes an explicit 'Use when' clause with natural developer language.
+The main weakness is that the 'what' portion describes topics rather than concrete actions Claude will perform.

 Suggestions